Finland

 Students will need to complete the full IB diploma and may need to fulfill specific subject and level requirements depending on the programme.

-Bachelor's Programme in Science: Students can apply to all programmes with any math subject (AA/AI) at any level but must have a minimum score (check the website).
+English-language Bachelor's Programmes: Students can apply to all programmes with any math subject (AA/AI) at any level but a minimum score might be required (check the website).
 Finnish and Swedish programmes: Depending on the programme students may be required to have a certain math subject and level.

-Bachelor's Programme in Science: Students meet the English language requirements when the full IB diploma is taught in English.
+English-language Bachelor's Programmes: Students meet the English language requirements when the full IB diploma is taught in English.
 If not, one of the following grades is required: English as the A1 language with a minimum grade of 2, English as the A2 language with a minimum grade of 5, OR English as A language (literature/language and literature/literature and performance) with a minimum grade of 2.
 Finnish and Swedish programmes: Language requirements for programmes taught in Finnish or Swedish are listed at https://www.helsinki.fi/fi/hakeminen-ja-opetus/hae-kandi-ja-maisteriohjelmiin/kielitaidon-osoittaminen.

 DP courses may be considered if the student also has completed another high school diploma.